Year 4 Gymnastics Unit 1 Lesson 6

 Learning Intentions

-- Enhance existing sequence and perform it to be judged
+- Enhance their existing sequence and perform it to be judged

 - Use a judging system to evaluate a group sequence